 All group premium rates change at the same time, January 1 of each year.
 The monthly cost of all health plans will be announced during the It's Your Choice open enrollment period.

-(State and Grad only) No. The Group Insurance Board will not allow such a plan into the program.
+(State and Grad only) No. The Group Insurance Board requires that plans demonstrate high quality in order to be in the program.
 This is verified by our collection of data from the Consumer Assessment of Health Plans (CAHPS) survey, the Health Plan Employer Data and Information Set (HEDIS) and other quality measures.
-Health plans that do not make Tier 1 placement are those that are less cost effective than the Tier 1 health plans in managing care, costs and quality.

 (State and Grad only) Premiums are deducted from your paycheck.
 If you have questions, contact your employer.
 Note: If eligible, your premiums will automatically be deducted from your payroll check on a pre-tax basis unless you choose otherwise.